zitongwu/Amazon_Rating_Prediction/README.md

 # Amazon_Rating_Prediction
-### Zitong Wu
+## Zitong Wu
 <br >

 ## Description
 Create a binary classifier to predict if a product on Amazon is awesome or not based on reviews.
-Awesomeness threshold: awesome if predicted rating > 4.4,out of 5.
+Awesomeness threshold: awesome if predicted rating > 4.4 (out of 5)

 ## Perfomance
 The trained model obtained an F1 score of 0.88 on the validation set (with 10-fold cross validation) and 0.86 on the test set